Never Say “I Just Couldn’t Get Anyone to Publish My Story” Again

-It breaks my heart when I see writers go on a trip, come home, spend months waiting to hear about one story idea pitched to one magazine (and waiting for far too long to follow up with that editor) and then say with a sigh:
+It breaks my heart when I see writers go on a trip, come home, spend months waiting to hear about one story idea pitch to one magazine (and waiting for far too long to follow up with that editor) and then say with a sigh:

 “I went on this great trip, saw this festival that only happens once every seven years, and got great photos.
 I know it’s a great story, but I just can’t get anyone to publish it.